 Most summer bags won’t work in the early spring or late fall when many thru-hikes begin, so be careful of getting a bag rated for 40+ degrees as these bags often have too little warmth.

 Most backpackers will want to have a down fill for their sleeping bag, and others with allergies may opt for synthetic insulation, but both can perform well on a long-distance hike.

 Down, in general, will end up costing you more.
 It also has performance issues if it should get wet, so making sure to pack it away where it is safe from water and rain is essential.

-Synthetics will perform even when wet, so it can make sense to bring along a synthetic sleeping bag when traveling in a more humid or consistently damp environment.
+Synthetics will perform even when wet, so bringing along a synthetic sleeping bag when traveling in a more humid or consistently damp environment can make sense.

 Sleeping Bag Shape

 The mummy bag is the most traditional, but rectangular and non-hooded options are also available.